-Once we’ve crossed the border into Kenya, we carry onwards to Nairobi.
-Typically we head out with our group for a delicious celebratory dinner out at one of the many wonderful restaurants Nairobi has to offer.
+Once we’ve crossed the border into Kenya, we carry onto Nairobi.
+Typically we head out with our group for a delicious optional celebratory dinner out at one of the many wonderful restaurants Nairobi has to offer.

 ‘Nairobi’ is derived from the Masai phrase ‘Enkare Nyirobi’ meaning ‘the place of cool waters’.
 However, it is most well-known as the ‘green city in the sun’ and is surrounded by a number of growing villa suburbs.
 Nairobi was established in 1899 as a rail depot on the railway joining Mombasa and Uganda and developed rapidly, becoming the capital of British East Africa in 1907 and finally the capital of a free Kenyan republic in 1963.
 Throughout the colonial years of Kenya, Nairobi developed into a centre for the colony’s tea, coffee and sisal industry and is presently the most inhabited city of East Africa with an approximation of around 3 million people.

-Nairobi is currently one of the most important cities of Africa in both politics and finance.
-Plenty of companies and organisations now exist in Nairobi, including the United Nations Environment Programme and the UN Office in Africa.
+Nairobi is currently one of the most important cities in Africa in both politics and finance.
+There are many companies and organisations in Nairobi, including the United Nations Environment Programme and the UN Office in Africa.
 The city is now the central point of business and culture with the Nairobi Stock Exchange (one of the largest in Africa) and is thus ranked fourth with regards to trading quantity and being able to produce 10 million trades daily.

 Accommodation: Two Per Room: Sentrim Boulevard Hotel

 Facilities: Please visit the website of the accommodation provider for a full list of the facilities offered